paragonie/paseto/docs/01-Protocol-Versions/README.md

   * The nonce calculated from HMAC-SHA384(message, `random_bytes(32)`)
     truncated to 32 bytes, during encryption only
   * The HMAC covers the header, nonce, and ciphertext
+      * It also covers the footer, if provided
   * Reference implementation in [Version1.php](https://github.com/paragonie/paseto/blob/master/src/Protocol/Version1.php):
     * See `aeadEncrypt()` for encryption
     * See `aeadDecrypt()` for decryption